| |

 Capital Hill reception for speakers at the annual USET meeting, RTC

-director Scott Echerer spent some time discussing Indian Healthcare
+director Scott Echerer spent some time discussing Indian health care

-with New York Congressman Charles Rangle. (details
+with New York Congressman Charles Rangle.

 |